jwhitlock/mdn-archive-proto1/docs/Web/JavaScript/Reference/Operators/content.md

  <dt>{{jsxref("Operators/super", "super")}}</dt>
  <dd>The <code>super</code> keyword calls the parent constructor.</dd>
  <dt>{{jsxref("Operators/Spread_operator", "...obj")}}</dt>
- <dd>The spread operator allows an expression to be expanded in places where multiple arguments (for function calls) or multiple elements (for array literals) are expected.</dd>
+ <dd>Spread syntax allows an expression to be expanded in places where multiple arguments (for function calls) or multiple elements (for array literals) are expected.</dd>
 </dl>

 <h3 id="Increment_and_decrement">Increment and decrement</h3>